digio/orchestration-assessment/README.CONDUCTOR.md

 You can either clone the repo and run Conductor in local command line processes, download a packaged JAR file that will run the Conductor for you, or you can spin up a container with all the relevant services through their docker compose option.

+We have also provided a docker compose file that will spin up Conductor in containers locally for you by pulling the repo and building it.
+Choose your preferred option and follow the instructions below.

 Instructions can be found here:

 [Running locally or with a JAR](https://conductor.netflix.com/gettingstarted/local.html)